Damien Delaney: Queens Park Rangers

 On 18 January 2008 Delaney signed for Queens Park Rangers on a three-and-a-half-year contract.
 On 8 March 2008 Delaney scored his first goal for QPR in a 2–1 away defeat to Sheffield Wednesday.

 Ipswich Town

 On 2 July 2009, Delaney signed for Ipswich Town on a two-year contract for a fee of £750,000, £250,000 if Ipswich reached the play-offs and an extra £100,000 after he has made 50 appearances for the club.
-He suffered a freak injury in the following year's pre-season which could ultimately have cost him his life - a blood clot in his thigh.
-He was rushed to an emergency surgery procedure that resolved the issue.
+He suffered a freak injury in the following year's pre-season which nearly cost him his life – a blood clot in his thigh.
+He was rushed to an emergency surgery procedure.
 He scored his first goal for the club in the East Anglian derby in November 2010, before being sent off following a straight red card.
 He left the club by mutual consent in August 2012.